drnic/appscrolls/README.md

 * `unicorn` or `passenger` for your app server
 * `mysql` or `postgresql` for your SQL DB

+When choosing from the following scrolls, your Engine Yard Cloud environment will be automatically upgraded/configured with Chef recipes.

+* `resque` - add utility instances called `resque` for workers [see [readme][15] for more information]
+* `redis` - add a utility called `redis` to have a dedicated redis DB; else it is run on your DB master or Solo instance
+* `delayed_job` - add utility instances called `delayed_job` or `dj` for workers [see [readme][16] for more information]

+Note: Resque is recommended instead of Delayed Job.
+Soon, Sidekiq will be recommended over both, and

 Please open an Issue if you want an alternate option (`puma` or `thin`; or `mongodb`)